killeent/mesosphere_challenge/README.md

 example, many buildings have elevators that only service a certain range of floors.

-The setDesiedFloor function is necessary for the ECS system to a move an elevator, without a request, and to decouple the SCAN functionality as best we can.
+The setDesiredFloor function is necessary for the ECS system to a move an elevator, without a request, and to decouple the SCAN functionality as best we can.
 It will allow us to set up a different scheduling algorithm without having to modify the internal state of the Elevator.